With a little help from my friends: essentiality vs opportunity in group criticality: A comparison of the properties

 \begin{definition} We denote the probability of essential minimal (group essential, differential, resp.) criticality for a player $i \in N$ as $\pi^x_i=\pi^{x,n}_i$ where $x=m$, $x=g$, $x=d$, resp. \end{definition}

 \begin{proposition} The following relationships hold for any $i \in N$,

 \end{proposition} \begin{proof} To prove \eqref{ineq_probcrit}, we simply note that minimal essential criticality is only a part of both essential and differential criticality, and therefore $\pi^m_i \leq \pi^g_i$ and $\pi^m_i \leq \pi^d_i$.
-The last equality holds because not all agents are essential critical of any rank. \end{proof}
+The second inequality holds because not all agents are essential critical of any rank. \end{proof}

 \begin{proposition} The following relations hold for any $i\in N$:

 \end{proposition} \begin{proof} If player i is null it is easy to show that $\pi_i^g=0$, then by Proposition \ref{prop: relationPi} $\pi_i^m=0$.\\ Suppose that player $i$ is not null.
 Then they belong to some minimal winning coalition, $S$.
 We observe that the coalition $G=\{i\}$ is minimal essential wrt $S$ and then $\pi_i^m>0$, then $\pi_i^g>0$. \end{proof}